Alexx6MR/devops24/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+**Answer:** Displays the inventory that Ansible is currently using, in JSON format.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+**Answer:** Displays the same inventory information but in the form of an ASCII graph

 ## QUESTION C